bravit/bob19-tutorial-types/README.md

 stack install doctest
 ```

-If everything goes well, the following command should be successfull:
+If everything goes well, the following command should be successful:

 ```
 $ stack exec -- doctest 0-intro.hs